emilie-martin/SOEN341-Xeroxstagram/README.md

 [Read more](https://facebook.github.io/create-react-app/docs/deployment)

 ### Spring Boot
-Spring Boot is an open source Java-based framework used to create a micro Service.
+Spring Boot is an open source Java-based framework used to create a microservice.
 It is developed by Pivotal Team and is used to build stand-alone and production ready spring applications.

+### Travis CI
+Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub.